 HRMA is a provincial association divided into eight geographical areas to maximize our ability to address the needs of our membership and to create an efficient and effective model to offer services and networking opportunities.
 Regional breakdowns and contact information for local Advisory Councils:

 For regional breakdowns by community, please refer to regions by city.

 Each of the eight regions listed above is represented by an Advisory Council, who works closely with a Member Relations Manager, and is committed to the delivery of member services as identified through the strategic and operational goals of the association.

-The purpose of an Advisory Council is to combine the skills and talents of BC HRMA members and staff to:
+The purpose of an Advisory Council is to combine the skills and talents of HRMA members and staff to:

 - Align regional initiatives with the overall strategic direction of the provincial Association.